-The home of “Jake Bird” the Evil Serial Killer who took the lives of 44 Victims!
+Squirrel Cage Jail was the home of “Jake Bird” the Evil Serial Killer who took the lives of 44 Victims.

 Constructed in 1885 and in operation as a jail until 1969, the Squirrel Cage Jail offers guests a chance to experience what life may have been like doing time (or working in) a “human-rotary” style jail.
 One of only three such jails of still in existence, this strange building design surely holds secrets from the past.